-Fringes refers to an ornamental border of threads left loose from a raveled edge or looped threads, cords, beads, threads or tassels attached from a separate strip, used as a fabric trim.
+Fringes refer to an ornamental border of threads left loose from a raveled edge or looped threads, cords, beads, threads, or tassels attached from a separate strip, used as a fabric trim.

 These fabric trims can be used on just about anything – your dance outfits, bandana scarf, skirts, shawls, wrap scarves, Kaftan side edges, or along the yokes on dresses or shirts or sleeve seams in jackets.

 There are different types of fringes available in shops ready to be attached, but buying them is no fun when you can make them yourself.
 There is no one way to make these cute trims but nine.
 All of them are easy and doable, even for sewing beginners.

 In this article I will cover:

 Loop fringes are looped at the base of the fringe.
 This fringe is made by making small loops and tacking them in place with small anchoring stitches.

 Cut 6 strands of embroidery thread or yarn.
 Thread your needle with the floss.
 The whole six strands will make a full enough fringe.

 Bring the needle 1/2 inch up from the edge (at 1).
 Make a small loop of about 1/2 inch to 1″and then take back the needle through the same hole leaving the loop (at 2)

 Bring up the needle again near the first stitch (at 3) and make an anchoring stitch across the thread at the start of the loop, tacking the loop in place (at 4)

 Make this type of loop, and tacking stitches in a straight line along the edge.
 End the line with a few back stitches.
 You can get a scalloped effect if you grade the loops.